rafalp/Misago/docs/PythonHooks/delete-thread-post-input-post-hook.md

 A filter for the function used to validate data for `DeleteThreadPostInputModel` GraphQL input type after thread data was validated by [`delete_thread_post_input_thread_hook`](./delete-thread-post-input-thread-hook.md).

-Returns a tuple of `data` that should be used to delete the thread reply and validation `errors`.
+Returns a tuple of `data` that should be used to delete the thread post and validation `errors`.

 ## Required arguments